propalparolnapervom/CLOUD/AWS/Product_Sets/Networking-Content_Delivery/VPC/VPC: Overall.md

    - Security Groups are **stateful**; Network Access Control Lists are **stateless** (so in first case opened port 80 for inbound automatically opens port for outpound, in second - not automatically);
    - NO TRANSITIVE PEERING

+> Note: only 1 Internet GateWay may be attached to VPC